 When Big Cat Rescue’s credibility comes under fire they occasionally trot out their successful lawsuit against a competitor that infringed on their trademark and copyrighted property.
 For those of us that aren’t so easily impressed, it’s woefully obvious that they only do that to make themselves appear more effective than they actually are.
 So you can understand why I find entertainment in seeing Big Cat Rescue infringing on The Walt Disney Company’s intellectual property in a way that doesn’t seem compliant with fair use.

-While scrolling through my Facebook feed I came across an ad belonging to none other than the roadside zoo known as Big Cat Rescue.
-Their sponsored ad promoted their deceptive $9.00 a month program called Zoo College which, as a matter of fact, is not part of any standard college or university degree program and isn't accepted by reputable zoos (online courses do not make a person qualified to handle big cats).
+While scrolling through my Facebook feed I came across an ad belonging to Big Cat Rescue.
+The sponsored ad promoted their deceptive $9.00 a month program called Zoo College which, as a matter of fact, is not part of any standard college or university degree program and isn't accepted by reputable zoos.

 Big Cat Rescue's ad utilizes The Walt Disney Company’s Zootopia movie trailer in all of its entirety, albeit with a few big changes.